 Older shotgun either would usually have fixed or adjustable chokes.
-Fixed chokes are integrated in the barrel and can only be permanently changed by a gunsmith.
-Adjustable chokes are throughout the entire range by turning a sleeve e.g.: polychoke.
+Fixed chokes are integrated into the barrel and can only be permanently changed by a gunsmith.
+Adjustable chokes are throughout the entire range by turning a sleeve e.g.: poly choke.

 However, most of the shotguns come with interchangeable chokes.
 They are easily removed and inserted, even out in the field.
 Interchangeable chokes can be either internal or external.